Turnpike

 If you have ever driven on a toll road, there is a good chance that you have driven on a turnpike.

-Often we have to drive through some gate for the toll (fee) to be collected.
+Often, we have to drive through some gate to collect the toll (fee).

 Drivers only need to slow down to 20 kph and pass through the gate instead of stopping altogether.

-It seems that in days of yore (a long time ago) a turnpike was similar to a modern turnstile like the ones they have in subway stations.
+In the days of yore (a long time ago), a turnpike was similar to a modern turnstile, identical to the ones they have in subway stations.

 If you want to pass through a turnstile, you have to pay, and then the turnstile will turn to let you through.